mirroredfables/mirroredfables/readme.md

 # Roadmap

+- [ ] Add in a proxy server for requests
+- [ ] Migrate to langchain.ts
 - [ ] Add in support for retrying prompts when OpenAI is busy
 - [ ] Add choices to game engine
 - [ ] Add support for multiple sprites per character to game engine